 No two people are alike

-The term Autism Spectrum Disorder (ASD) reflects the fact that no two people with ASD are alike.
-Even though individuals with ASD have difficulties in the areas of communication, socialisation, and imagination or flexibility of thought, each is at a different point on the spectrum and so may seem quite different.
-Some people with ASD will be able to live independent lives while others will always need assistance and support.
+The term Autism Spectrum Disorder (ASD) reflects the fact that no two people on the Autism Spectrum are alike.
+Even though individuals with Autism Spectrum have difficulties in the areas of communication, socialisation, and imagination or flexibility of thought, each is at a different point on the spectrum and so may seem quite different.
+Some people with Autism Spectrum will be able to live independent lives while others will always need assistance and support.

-Some people with ASD have other conditions as well, such as speech and language difficulties, intellectual disabilities, sleep problems, attention problems, epilepsy, anxiety and depression, and difficulties with fine and gross motor skills.
-There are also other conditions that are associated with ASD, including Fragile X Syndrome, Tuberous Sclerosis and other genetic disorders.
+Some people on the Autism Spectrum have other conditions as well, such as speech and language difficulties, intellectual disabilities, sleep problems, attention problems, epilepsy, anxiety and depression, and difficulties with fine and gross motor skills.
+There are also other conditions that are associated with Autism Spectrum, including Fragile X Syndrome, Tuberous Sclerosis and other genetic disorders.

 Many have difficulties interpreting sensory information, and may display over- or under-sensitivity.
-Being over-sensitive to sound, touch, taste, smell and vision can be very distressing to individuals with an ASD and can result in very strong reactions.
+Being over-sensitive to sound, touch, taste, smell and vision can be very distressing to individuals on the Autism Spectrum and can result in very strong reactions.

-An individual experience of the world for each person with ASD
+An individual experience of the world for each person with Autism Spectrum.

-Individuals with ASD feel like they are bombarded with sensations.
+Individuals with Autism Spectrum feel like they are bombarded with sensations.
 They are often very visual and learn in different ways to others.
 Their difficulties with communication mean that they often miss nuances and jokes and take what people say very literally.

-Individuals with an ASD look no different to anyone else.
+Individuals with an Autism Spectrum look no different to anyone else.
 Parents of children with autism report that others often think that their children are badly behaved and misunderstand the situation.
-Adults with ASDs also find that they are misunderstood and harshly judged.
+Adults on the Autism Spectrum also find that they are misunderstood and harshly judged.

 One in every 160 people have ASD.
 It affects about 4 times as many boys as girls.
 It is a lifelong disorder and there is no cure.
 On the positive side, early intervention can have tremendous results in helping those affected to live to their full potential.
 For older individuals, timely and meaningful support, advice and information can also be critical to quality of life outcomes.